-eration of the housing or services. (b) Habitability standards.
-Except for such variations as are proposed by the recipient and approved by HUD, supportive housing must meet the following requirements: (1) Structure and materials.
-The struc-
+(b) Habitability standards.
+Except for such variations as are proposed by the recipient and approved by HUD, supportive housing must meet the following requirements:

 (1) Structure and materials.
 The structures must be structurally sound so as not to pose any threat to the health and safety of the occupants and so as to protect the residents from the elements.